dperson/nginx/README.md

     The 'command' (if provided and valid) will be run instead of nginx

 ## Examples

+Any of the commands can be run at creation with `docker run` or later with `docker exec` (as of version 1.3 of docker).

 ### Start nginx with your real CA certs and setup SSL stapling: